ArnabUshna24/CV-optimization/README.md

 * <strong> Company Type: </strong> Govt. organizations achieved an 81.2% shortlist rate – driven by criteria-based eligibility, not CV impressiveness.

-* <strong> Position Type: </strong> Government employee roles showed an 84.6% shortlist rate for the same reason.
+* <strong> Position Type: </strong> Govt. employee roles showed an 84.6% shortlist rate for the same reason.
 Research roles were surprisingly low at 7.7% despite the proper CV positioning, which is worth investigating.

 * <strong> "No Response" Rate: </strong> 35.6% of applications received no response, highlighting a systemic recruiter communication gap in Bangladesh.